 If you’re thinking to yourself, “What insurance do I need for my LLC,” then general liability is it.
 LLCs are known for their liability protection, but getting additional coverage is a safe bet.
 Liability insurance for an LLC should never be ignored, so consider getting it for maximum coverage.

 Home-Based Business Insurance

+Insurance for an LLC, corporation, or other business type run out of your home is important.
 If you run your small business from home, you enjoy a level of flexibility that can fuel your entrepreneurial passions.
 However, don’t make the assumption that your homeowners’ or renters’ insurance covers your business.
 Your business and your home could both be at risk if you don’t have the appropriate business insurance.

 Specifically, your homeowners’ insurance may not cover damage to your: